SevenSecrets/go-rest/README.md

 Teaching myself how to use Golang to make a REST API using gin.

-Currently spits out random quotes from a couple of authors just based off of a static json file because this is about learning to use Go and a Go router (gin) rather than interacting with a database.
-Runs with ```run go ./server.go``` and serves on "/", "/perlman", and "/camatte" at the moment.
+Currently spits out random quotes from a couple of authors.
+Uses a locally hosted postgresql Runs with ```run go ./server.go``` and serves on "/", "/perlman", and "/camatte" at the moment.